 Many physicians know a traumatic brain injur may cause neurocognitive disorders such as trouble with speech, and psychiatric problems like bipolar disorder, but not all are aware of the growing evidence linking schizophrenia with brain damage.
 TBI patients and their families should be sure to include a qualified psychiatrist in their plans for brain damage treatment.
 In addition, brain injury patients and their families should consult an experienced brain injury attorney as they seek to recover costs for expenses such as lost wages, current medical costs and future medical care.

-If you or a loved one has suffered a traumatic brain injury (TBI) as a result of an accident or because of someone else's negligence, it may be in your best interests to consult with a personal injury attorney who has experience in handling brain injury claims.
+If you or a loved one has suffered a traumatic brain injury (TBI) as a result of an accident or because of someone else's negligence, it may be in your best interests to consult with an experienced brain injury attorney who has experience in handling brain injury claims.
 You may be able to recover compensation for your injuries, lost wages and medical bills if you consult with a lawyer in a timely manner, before the statute of limitations for a claim expires.